coredex-source/AxonQueryAndDatabaseExecutionLanguage/README.md

 - help  -  Displays this message.

 ## To be available commands -

-- editValue TableName set ColumnName = NewValue if ColumnName == Value  -  Edit the value of a specified column in a specified table.
-  - Note: Value and NewValue should be in "" if string.

 - openSafeBlock | openTransaction | openChannel | osb  -  let's user run quaries without permanently saving database until close query is executed (closeSafeBlock | closeTransaction | closeChannel | csb).